Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Task Definition

-\textbf{Attribute to Stimulus Association (ASA):} In this way, we provide \textit{attribute} and asked LLMs to choose a specific \textit{stimulus}.
-LLMs need to choose between a set of three stimuli, i.e., positive, negative, and neutral.
-For example, in Figure 1 (b), the attribute is ``creative'' and positive, negative and neutral stimuli are ``Brandeis University'', ``Middlesex Community College'', and ``Worcester'' respectively.
+\paragraph{Attribute to Stimulus Association (ASA):} We provide \textit{attribute} and ask the LLM to choose a specific \textit{stimulus}.
+The LLM must choose between a set of three stimuli: positive, negative, and neutral.
+In Figure~\ref{fig:example} (b), the attribute is ``energetic'' and the positive, negative and neutral stimuli are ``University of california, san diego'', ``Ivy tech community college'', and ``Wichita'' respectively.